Sample letter to PM

 Dear Prime Minister Harper,

-The United Fishermen and Allied Workers’ Union – CAW and the T. Buck Suzuki Environmental Foundation are strongly opposed to the changes to fish habitat protection in the federal Fisheries Act as detailed in Bill C-38.
+The United Fishermen and Allied Workers’ Union – Unifor and the T. Buck Suzuki Environmental Foundation are strongly opposed to the changes to fish habitat protection in the federal Fisheries Act as detailed in Bill C-38.

 Our two organizations have memberships based in the commercial fishing industry on the B.C. coast, an industry that employs more than 12,000 people in various fisheries and in the fish processing sector.